FOR IMMEDIATE RELEASE

 Summer Camp Leadership in Costa Rica: This is an ideal program for teens who love working with children.
 During the 16-day program students will create and run a summer day camp for local children who do not otherwise have access to a camp experience.
 Students will develop meaningful connections with campers through fun, engaging, and educational activities.
 There is also time to explore Costa Rica and its natural beauty with zip lining, whitewater rafting down the Pacuare River, an overnight beach trip and a boat ride to a private island to relax in paradise.
 Space is still available in select Summer Camp Leadership in Costa Rica programs for $3,895 (excluding airfare).

-Come with Nothing Go Home Rich (Thailand): Considered one of Rustic Pathways’ most rustic, service-intensive programs, students are limited to one carry-on bag and five extra items.
+Come With Nothing, The Mekong Expedition: Considered one of Rustic Pathways’ most rustic, service-intensive programs, students are limited to one carry-on bag and five extra items.
 After arriving in Thailand, students shop for clothes and other supplies at a local market and then head up to the Hill Tribe region of Thailand where they will visit three different villages to live and work while completing construction-based projects such as building schoolhouses, bathrooms, and water wells.
 This immersive and transformative program allows students to learn about the Karen lifestyle and traditions.
 Summer 2015 departures are still available for $4,295 per person (excluding airfare)

 Maya Elia (16) of Texas traveled to Lampang, Thailand in 2014 on Rustic Pathways’ Thai Elephant Conservation Project trip where she had an opportunity to care for elephants during the the 11-day program.
 She prepared the elephants’ daily meals and bathed them in the river.
-She even got to experience what it was like to ride the elephant for which she was responsible.
 During this time her passion for elephants was born.
-Following her return, she created Elepants a non-for-profit that sells Thai harem pants for $20 to raise money for food, medical supplies and healthcare for the elephants at the Thai Elephant Conservation Center.
+Following her return, she created Elepants a not-for-profit that sells Thai harem pants for $20 to raise money for food, medical supplies and healthcare for the elephants at the Thai Elephant Conservation Center.
 Since launching in November 2014, Elepants has shipped pants all over the world and has donated nearly $10,000 to the Elephant Hospital at the Conservation Center.

 “My experience with Rustic Pathways taught me that everyone is capable of changing the world.
 Of course, there will be obstacles, but with the right mindset anything is achievable,” said Elia “Not only did my experience with Rustic Pathways teach me so much about the world, but it also taught me about myself.
 Because of Rustic Pathways, my goals for the future are ambitious but achievable.”